jojo157/Delightful-Penguins/README.md

 ### Content

-- The Art piece images belong to an artist friend Allana Verçosa who is a Brazilian illustrator and credit for all images belongs here.
+- The Art piece images belong to an artist friend called Allana Verçosa who is a Brazilian illustrator and credit for all images belongs here.

 ### Acknowledgements